 This website is run by The Health Informatics Service.
 We want as many people as possible to be able to use this website.
 For example, that means you should be able to:

 - zoom in up to 300% without the text spilling off the screen

 - navigate most of the website using just a keyboard

 We’ve also made the website text as simple as possible to understand.

 AbilityNet has advice on making your device easier to use if you have a disability.

-The website is designed to be compatible with assistive technologies and the last two versions of browser: Chrome, Firefox, IE and Safari.
+The website is designed to be compatible with assistive technologies and the last two versions of the browsers: Chrome, Firefox, Edge and Safari.
 In older browsers, some aspects of the website may not display optimally.
-The website is not designed for Internet Explorer 9 and earlier versions.
+The website is not designed for Internet Explorer.

 We know some parts of this website are not fully accessible:

 - Links with the same name do not have a similar purpose